C0mposer/Spyro-1-Gem-Redistributer-Mod/README.md

 # Spyro Gem Redistributer

-A mod for the original Spyro 1 That shuffles gem values around to other gems!
+A mod for the original Spyro the Dragon That shuffles gem values around to other gems!
 This mod is created using the [psx-modding-toolchain by Redhot](https://github.com/mateusfavarin/psx-modding-toolchain).

 ## Features